Young Saudis getting creative on YouTube

 That means production companies are operating in an unregulated space - for now.

-"They're not broadcasters so don't need a licence, yet they are filming," Khalil said.
+"They're not broadcasters so don't need a license, yet they are filming," Khalil said.

 YouTube declined to say whether it was planning to help start-up channels in Saudi Arabia but said it was watching developments in the region with interest.